-By the 1919-1920 winter season, 257 Commonwealth was the home of the Cochranes’ son and daughter-in-law, Francis Douglas Cochrane and Ramelle McKay (Frost) Cochrane.
+By the 1919-1920 winter season, 257 Commonwealth was the home of F. Douglas and Ramelle Cochrane.
 They previously had lived in Milton.
-They also maintained a home in Manchester.
+They also maintained a home in Manchester, Massachusetts.

 The Cochranes continued to live at 257 Commonwealth in 1927, but for the next three years lived at other addresses in the Back Bay.
 By 1928, they were living at 204 Commonwealth, and by 1929 were living at 294 Beacon.

 During this period, from the 1927-1928 winter season through the 1929-1930 season, 257 Commonwealth was the home of attorney Pierpont Langley Stackpole and his wife, Laura (McGinley) Knowles Stackpole.
 Her children by her marriage to Lucius James Knowles — Lucius, Jr., and Sarah Montgomery Knowles — lived with them.
 They previously had lived at 53 Marlborough.

 By the 1930-1931 winter season, the Stackpoles had moved to the Ritz-Carlton Hotel at 15 Arlington, and F. Douglas and Ramelle Cochrane were once again living at 257 Commonwealth.

 On July 31, 1941, 257 Commonwealth was purchased from Ramelle Cochrane by Bertram Cyril Hargraves.
 He was founder and president of the New England School of Art at 186 Massachusetts Avenue and lived in Brookline.
 It appears likely that he intended to move the school to 257 Commonwealth but was unable to do so.
 The house is shown as vacant in the 1941-1945 City Directories.

 On September 4, 1945, 257 Commonwealth was acquired from Alonzo Shadman by the George K. Menichios Post No. 324 of the American Legion.
 On December 16, 1945, it officially dedicated the house as its headquarters.
 It continued to occupy 257 Commonwealth until about 1973.

 On July 9, 1973, 257 Commonwealth was acquired from the George K. Menichios Post of the American Legion by D. Roger Howlett and Carl L. Crossman.
 In February of 1975, D. Roger Howlett filed for (and subsequently received) permission to convert the property back into a single-family dwelling.